WARNING: CIGARETTE SMOKING AND SERIOUS CARDIOVASCULAR EVENTS

 Drugs or herbal products that induce certain enzymes, including CYP3A4, may decrease the effectiveness of ANNOVERA or increase breakthrough bleeding.
 Counsel patients to use a back-up or alternative method of contraception when enzyme inducers are used with ANNOVERA.

-ANNOVERA is a progestin/estrogen combination hormonal contraceptive indicated for use by females of reproductive potential to prevent pregnancy.
+ANNOVERA (segesterone acetate and ethinyl estradiol vaginal system) is a progestin/estrogen combination hormonal contraceptive indicated for use by females of reproductive potential to prevent pregnancy.

-Limitation of Use: ANNOVERA has not been adequately studied in females with a body mass index of >29 kg/m2.
+Limitations of Use: ANNOVERA has not been adequately studied in females with a body mass index >29 kg/m2.

 Please note that this information is not comprehensive.
 Please click here for the Full Prescribing Information, including BOXED WARNING.